 Private.
 Significant deforestation occurs on private land, as documented by a recent analysis of satellite imagery (CLIRSEN, 2003).
 However, private properties in the coastal, sierra and Amazon regions do still have patches of natural habitat that protect biodiversity and that serve as a potential nature-based tourism attraction.
-A number of
+A number of private owners have been inspired to preserve their lands, seeing conservation as a significant economic activity.
+Although these holdings are usually relatively small, private reserves can offer an excellent means to conserve some representative samples of biodiversity and tropical forests, since they can obtain donations from private foundations, be managed efficiently and effectively, and frequently have clear land titles.
+(Kernan and Stern, 2006) Such holdings can also generate income through ecotourism activities.

 Traditional.
 It is estimated that indigenous and Afro-Ecuadorian groups represent approximately 15 to 25 percent of the total Ecuadorian population (MAE et al, 2005).
 Current law grants this significant minority ancestral rights to the lands their communities have lived on.
 However, complex land titling procedures and historical experience complicate the ownership system for traditional lands.
 In 1964, Ecuador classified indigenous territory as unoccupied land and granted indigenous and colonist families 50 hectares each.
 This system encouraged a boom in farming and intensified environmental exploitation.
 Then, with the discovery of petroleum in 1967, the government encouraged colonists, miners and commercial loggers to occupy indigenous lands.
 The proceeding protests on behalf of indigenous peoples and their lands led to the development of alternative economic proposals and a push toward environmental conservation.
 Today, communities within protected areas can press for legalization of their lands which entitles them to management of the land.
-For Amazonian indigenous groups consolidating land tenure is a high priority with co-management models still undefined and untested (Stocks, 2005).13
+For Amazonian indigenous groups consolidating land tenure is a high priority with co-management models still undefined and untested (Stocks, 2005).